A View into Online Counseling for Children and Families- What is Needed from Parents, Children and the Therapist

 Creativity and flexibility are the two themes of my life right now personally and professionally.
 You too?
 If not, I’m asking you to change your mindset so your family and yourself can participate in therapy.
 Letting the mental health of children and adults go to the wayside in the middle of a traumatic event (the pandemic) is not wise.
 Untreated, we will have very anxious or angry children by the end of this pandemic.
 Ongoing untreated trauma interferes with learning and the immune system.

 When anyone is experiencing the kind of stress we are all facing today it can turn into a mental health issue quickly.
 It is also known that stress lowers the immune system.
 Please don’t ignore the following signs and get yourself, your children and your family the help they need.
 Usually within three months after a traumatic event parents will see in their children an increase in symptoms such as irritability, aggression, sleeplessness, overwhelm, destructive behaviors, depression, sadness, anxiety, nightmares.
 Adults may have similar symptoms.
-These symptoms can be treated with a trauma-informed therapist like myself.
+These symptoms can be treated with a trauma-trained therapist like myself.
 Building resilience during this time should be a top priority for your family.

 The feelings of everyone in the family are important.
 This is the reason I have worked from a family perspective over the past 20 years.
 My passion has always been to help families find peace.
 This is still the case even over telementalhealth.